 Light a candle

 Something about the warm and cozy glow of candlelight gives me an immediate calming effect, and one local candlemaker which stands out is Hygge Life, a Vancouver-based online boutique, that’ll soon be opening a retail storefront on Main Street.
-“Hygge” (pronounced hoo-gah) is the Danish word for the feeling of coziness and contentment, and the candles from this Vancouver small business
+“Hygge” (pronounced hoo-gah) is the Danish word for the feeling of coziness and contentment, and the candles from this Vancouver small business promotes just that.
+With soy wax poured in modern containers, you can customize both the size, and the scent of your candle.

 Drink a calming tea